 Negative retained earnings appear as a debit balance in the retained earnings account, rather than the credit balance that normally appears for a profitable corporation.
 On the company's balance sheet, negative retained earnings are usually described in a separate line item as an "Accumulated Deficit."

 Negative retained earnings can be an indicator of bankruptcy, since it implies a long-term series of losses.
-In rare cases, it can also indicate that a business was able to borrow funds and then distribute these funds to shareholders as dividends; however, this action is usually prohibited by loan covenants.
+In rare cases, it can also indicate that a business was able to borrow funds and then distribute these funds to shareholders as dividends; however, this action is usually prohibited by a lender's loan covenants.